About this service

 Time is precious, and accurate timekeeping is vital to everyday Malaysian life, as well as to international and high technology activities.
 On August 5, 1992, the Malaysian Cabinet appointed the National

-Metrology Laboratory to be the national timekeeper, and to assume a variety of responsibilities, including the:
+Metrology Institute of Malaysia to be the national timekeeper, and to assume a variety of responsibilities, including the:

 - maintenance of time interval standards;

 - establishment of the

 of the local Universal Coordinated Time (UTC), which is designated

 as UTC(NMLS) by the International